LuffyMarkArceus/media-server/README.md

 # 🎬 Media Server - Gin/Go

 A lightweight media file server written in Go using the Gin web framework.
-Supports browsing, uploading, downloading media files, and generating thumbnails via `ffmpeg`.
+Supports browsing, uploading, downloading media files, and generating thumbnails & subtitles (if any) via `ffmpeg`.

 ---